HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 Here’s something most people miss: fixing redirects solves only half the problem.
 If your internal links point to redirected URLs, you’re forcing users through unnecessary hops even after cleaning up external chains.

 Navigation menus deserve special attention.
 A hardcoded menu link pointing to a redirected URL affects every page on your site.
-Update these first for maximum impact.
+Update those first for maximum impact.
 Most CMS platforms let you edit menu items through the admin interface without touching code.

 Don’t forget about: